The Unmighty Don

 And speaking of unhinged rants, in a letter to Norwegian Prime Minister Jonas Gahr Støre, Trump brazenly declares he’s ditching any pretense of peace – all because he got snubbed for the Nobel Prize he thinks he deserves for “stopping 8 wars PLUS.”

 In plain English, Donald Trump’s entire rationale for trying to annex Greenland boils down to this: They didn’t give him the Nobel Peace Prize like they did to Barack Obama.
-That’s the profound depth of strategic thinking rattling around in the skull of the so-called leader of the free world – a man whose ego is apparently so fragile that a Norwegian committee’s passing him ovre justifies redrawing maps and bullying allies.
+That’s the profound depth of strategic thinking rattling around in the skull of the so-called leader of the free world – a man whose ego is apparently so fragile that a Norwegian committee’s passing him over justifies redrawing maps and bullying allies.
 Here we have a president reduced to playground logic: “You didn’t give me the shiny trophy, so now I’m taking your toy island.”
 Grow up.

 And that fever-dream claim about China and Russia salivating over the vast Arctic isle?
 Pure, unadulterated fantasy – the kind of paranoid drivel that only emerges from a bunker mentality marinated in Fox News reruns.
 Reality check: It’s actually in Beijing and Moscow’s best interest for Greenland to stay tethered to a lightweight like Denmark.
 Why?
 Because that setup ensures a cozy veil of neutrality, keeping the big boys’ hands clean while they play their games elsewhere.